caseyrodgers2/narr_viz_video_games/README.md

 # Narrative Visualization for Video Game Sales Data

 This GitHub repository is my code for a narrative visualization involving video game sales data over time using Javascript and D3.
 I solo developed this for my final project for the graduate version of CS 416: Data Visualization.
-The focus on this project was learning D3 and creating a narrative visualization rather than the aesthetics.
+The focus on this project was learning D3 and creating a narrative visualization.

 The script in action can be found <a href="https://caseyrodgers.online/custom_files/cs416_narr_viz/index.html" target="_blank">here</a>.